sybrew/the-seo-framework/readme.txt

 	-> Also on product categories and product search.

 TODO test attachment pages' breadcrumb (and image data etc.).
+	-> Everything's OK, but:
+	-> FIXME: The placeholder description doesn't reflect the "alternative text" we're using.

 TODO schema.org wbesite logo example doesn't reflect actual output...
 	-> Also, we can remove the ID requirement.
 See https://github.com/sybrew/the-seo-framework/issues/646